 Acknowledgments

-The composer would like to express his sincere appreciation to Marvin Lamb for continuous guidance and advice during the composition of Symphony no. 5, editing this document, and for listening to multiple drafts of the final work in its earliest iterations; to the members of my committee, Konstantinos Karathanasis, Michael Lee, Jeffrey Swinkin, and Judith Pender for their continuous support and wisdom in guiding me through the process; to my parents and sister for their never-ending encouragement and understanding through the years; and to my incredible wife Ashlie, for supporting and encouraging me through a seemingly endless amount of writing, editing, listening, research, and deep thought while working on this document.
-Additional gratitude is also expressed toward the many mentors, teachers, professors, and friends that inspired and supported me through an undergraduate degree, and graduate school.
+I would like to express my sincere appreciation to Marvin Lamb for his continuous guidance and advice during the composition of Symphony No. 5, editing this document, and for listening to multiple drafts of the work in its earliest iterations; to the members of my committee, Konstantinos Karathanasis, Michael Lee, Jeffrey Swinkin, and Judith Pender for their continuous support and wisdom in guiding me through the process; to my parents and sister for their never-ending encouragement and understanding through the years; and to my incredible wife Ashlie, for supporting and encouraging me through a seemingly endless amount of writing, editing, listening, research, and deep thought while working on this document.
+I also extend gratitude toward the many mentors, teachers, professors, and friends that inspired and supported me through an undergraduate degree and graduate school.

 Table of Contents